-Dr. Touched and Commented on Patient’s Genital Area, She Claims
+Dr. Touched & Commented on Patient’s Genital Area, She Claims

 LOS ANGELES (CN) – A doctor touched and commented upon a woman’s genital area, she claims in Los Angeles County Superior Court.

 Lori H. sued Joseph Edward Beezy and Kaiser Foundation Health Plan, Inc. for sexual battery, intentional infliction of emotional distress, assault and professional negligence.
 She additionally sued Kaiser Foundation Health Plan for negligence and premises liability.

 According to the lawsuit, Lori H. visited Kaiser’s Cantara Street facility in Panorama City in Dec.
 2017, because of skin abscesses on her lower back, back hair line and chin, and a bulge on her right hip.
 A male friend came with her, she says.

 Dr. Beezy took Lori H. and her friend into a private room and had her put on a gown that was open in the back, which she wore with her bra, pants and underpants, according to the complaint.
 Beezy asked her if she had abscesses in her vaginal area, and she told him she did not, according to the complaint.
 Then three times, Beezy said he “wanted to check something,” and pulled her pants and panties down, the complaint says.